jeb495/Animated-Text-Background/README.md

 # GOBLINSandGHOULS

-I am too lazy to deploy this thing, it is kinda cool though, so maybe some day
+## A proof of concept I made a while back, I couldn't bring myself to get rid of it